If you’re like us, one of the first questions you have for your RV remodel is how to paint an RV interior.

-How to paint the interior of an rv
+How to paint an RV interior

 It’s 100% your choice to do it the “hard way” aka our way, or take the easy route.
 If you do use Beyond Paint to paint the interior of an RV please let us know how it went and held up over time!
 If you want to follow our method, here is a guide on how to paint the interior of an RV.

-1. sand the cabinets and/or walls
+1. Sand the cabinets and/or walls

 Sand any and all cabinets or walls you intend to paint.
-We choose to sand the walls with a light grit sand paper, such as 220 grit.
+We choose to sand the walls with light-grit sandpaper, such as 220–grit.
 Cabinets will require a higher grit to remove any stain they may have on them.
-We used 150 grit sandpaper for cabinets.
+We used 150-grit sandpaper for cabinets.
 To make our lives easier we used an electric sander, which is relatively cheap and so much better than sanding everything by hand.

 A few tips on sanding: